plaf2000/tytalb/README.md

                         be done automatically.
 ```

-the `-l` or `--label-settings` allow to easily manage different labels without the need to delete or rename folders.
+the `-l` or `--label-settings` allow to easily manage different labels without the need to delete or rename folders or move their contents.
 You can use the `"map"` attribute to map the labels you have inside the provided tables to new labels.
 For example
 ```json